Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Qualitative Properties of the Connected Components of CMTs

 \begin{proof}[Proof of \Cref{prop:decay}] The proof is similar to that of Theorem~4.1 of~\cite{LySc99}.
 We may assume that $[\bs G, \bs o]$ is ergodic and $\bs F$ has infinitely many components a.s. (by \Cref{thm:infComps}).
-Let $h$ be a factor Markov kernel\footnote{If $[\bs G, \bs o]$ is a graph with finite expected degree, one can use the simple random walk instead.
-But this does not work for the case of infinite expected degree, or for general discrete spaces.} such that, almost surely, $h[\bs G,\cdot,\cdot]$ is a strictly positive symmetric function on $\bs G\times \bs G$ (see Lemma~3.10 of~\cite{Kh23unimodular}).
+Let $h$ be a factor Markov kernel such that, almost surely, $h[\bs G,\cdot,\cdot]$ is a strictly positive symmetric function on $\bs G\times \bs G$.
+See Lemma~3.10 of~\cite{Kh23unimodular} for the existence of $h$ (if $[\bs G, \bs o]$ is a graph with finite expected degree, one can use the simple random walk instead).
 For every component $C$ of $\bs F$, let $\alpha(C)$ be the \textit{frequency} of $C$ given by \Cref{lem:freq} applied to the kernel $h$ and the constant function $b'\equiv 1$ (which satisfies the balance condition by the symmetry of $h$).
 By indistinguishability (Part~\ref{thm:indistinguishability-comp} of \Cref{thm:indistinguishability}), all components have the same frequency.
 Since there are infinitely many components, one obtains that all components have zero frequency a.s.

 Assume the claim is false.
 By ergodicity, for some $\epsilon>0$, we have $\forall x\in\bs G: \probPalm{\bs G}{x\in C(\bs o)}\geq \epsilon$ a.s.
 Now, Let $(\bs X_n)_n$ be the Markov chain on $\bs G$ with kernel $h$ from $\bs o$ independent of $\bs F$.
 Then, $\probPalm{\bs G}{\bs X_n\in C(\bs o)}\geq \epsilon$.
 So, the definition of $\alpha$ and dominated convergence implies that $\omidPalm{\bs G}{\alpha[\bs G, \bs o; C(\bs o)]}\geq \epsilon$, which is a contradiction. \end{proof}